Zlatin-Crew-Team/BaseballStat/README.md

-﻿BaseballStat
+﻿BaseballStat 🎯
-🎯 A web application for tracking baseball player and team statistics
+A web application for tracking baseball player and team statistics

-📚 My project for the ASP.NET Core course at SoftUni.
-(December 2024)
+📚 Course Project: ASP.NET Core at SoftUni (December 2024)

 🚀 How It Works
 👥 Guest Visitors: